 The library integrates interlibrary loan with users' acquisition suggestions, so the user fills out a form and the library decides how to go about the request.
 It can be expected that a standardised cross-check with other libraries' collections takes place ahead of each acquisition.
+9 d COUNTER provides guidelines for publishers and vendors on how to implement usage statistics in their digital products, so a consistent cross-comparison between the vendors' products becomes possible for the library. as long the approaches are strictly demand-driven, social bias will privilege certain items over others.
+There cannot be demand for resources that a user cannot retrieve by available means.

 The phrasing in the policy is a bit unclear, and points towards avoiding conflict with users rather than working towards a collection with cultural humility.
+J